 National Sanitary Veterinary and Food Safety Authority (ANSVSA) is the main body charged with sanitary, veterinary, and food-safety activities in Romania.
 It regulates animal health, and food and feed safety, for products either produced locally or imported.
-ANSVSA is the main body implementing rules on food-products import.
+ANSVSA is the main body implementing rules on food-products import of both animal and non-animal origin.
 ANSVSA publishes annual information on the surveillance, prevention, and control of animal diseases and for the surveillance, and control of food safety.